 Another method for testing lung capacity at home is using a handheld device, such as an incentive spirometer.
 It’s a medical device used to help patients improve their lung function after surgery or during certain respiratory conditions.

+It’s designed to encourage users to take deep breaths by providing visual feedback on their inhalation efforts.
 The device consists of a mouthpiece attached to a chamber containing a ball or piston that rises as the patient inhales.

 A compact, three-ball inhalation system aimed at improving lung capacity and restoring disrupted breathing patterns.

 By regularly using the spirometer, patients can prevent lung complications, such as pneumonia, by ensuring their lungs remain fully expanded and clear of mucus.
+You can also use the device to test your lung capacity and measure improvements over time.

 Professional Lung Capacity Tests

+If someone is experiencing shortness of breath or other respiratory symptoms, it is advisable to seek medical attention.
 A doctor or respiratory therapist can perform professional lung capacity tests, also known as pulmonary function tests (PFTs), to assess lung function.

-PFTs are non-invasive tests that measure how well the lungs are working.
+PFTs are non-invasive tests that measure the efficiency of the lungs.
 These tests can help diagnose lung diseases such as asthma, chronic obstructive pulmonary disease (COPD), and pulmonary fibrosis.
+PFTs are also used to monitor lung function in people with these conditions.

 During a PFT, a person will breathe into a machine that measures the amount of air they can inhale and exhale, as well as how quickly they can do so.
 The test may also include measurements of lung volume and gas exchange.
+According to the American Lung Association, PFTs are safe and generally well-tolerated.
+However, some people may experience dizziness or shortness of breath during the test.

 Factors Impacting Lung Capacity